nickstuffz/pinkpuffin/src/content/markdown/brands.md

 # Colnago

 You know Colnago.

-more coming soon...
+Legendary bikes for over 70 years.
+From the Monumental Classics to the Grand Tours, Colnago bikes continue to win.
+Pogi rides it, so can you!
+Come learn more at Pink Puffin, your Colnago dealer in the San Francisco area.